-Like culture shock, reverse culture shock has a number of stages; imagine this to be a U-shape curve.
-At first, you may be excited to return home – seeing friends and family members, wearing the rest of your wardrobe, and eating at your favourite restaurants.
+Like culture shock, reverse culture shock has a number of stages; imagine this to be a u-shaped curve.
+At first, you may be excited to return home – seeing friends and family members, wearing the rest of your wardrobe, and eating at your favorite restaurants.

-This initial euphoria eventually wears off, and that’s when you find yourself feeling out of place in your own culture.
+This initial euphoria eventually wears off.
+That is when you find yourself feeling out of place in your own culture.
 This is the experience of reverse culture shock; it’s the bottom of the curve and often the roughest part.

 The good news is, although it may take time, you will begin a gradual adjustment back towards feeling comfortable with where and whom you are.